Gökçin Çınar

 Download Curriculum Vitae here.

-Dr. Çınar is a senior member of the American Institute of Aeronautics and Astronautics (AIAA), and a member of the Institute of Electrical and Electronics Engineers (IEEE).
-She is the Chair of AIAA’s Electrified Aircraft Technology Technical Committee, and has been serving in the Organizing Committee for the AIAA/IEEE Electric Aircraft Technologies Symposium (EATS) since 2019.
+Dr. Çınar is a Senior Member of the American Institute of Aeronautics and Astronautics (AIAA) and a Member of the Institute of Electrical and Electronics Engineers (IEEE).
+She is the Chair of AIAA’s Electrified Aircraft Technology Technical Committee and has served on the organizing committee for the AIAA/IEEE Electric Aircraft Technologies Symposium (EATS) since 2019.

 Interests